chalmersplasmatheory/FIKA/README.md

     - `converted_file_name`

-        Indicates the full path for the output file .h5 where the data for radiation calculation in FIKA will be stored.
+        Indicates the full path for the output .h5 file where the data for radiation calculation in FIKA will be stored.
 Example:

         converted_file_name = 'test_particle_set_1.h5'

     - `print_every`

-        Progress update frequency.
+        Specifies the progress update frequency.
 After a new set of `print_every` particles is processed, the update will be printed into a standard output.
 Example, where the update is printed after the data of each 100 new particles are converted:

         print_every = 100